OFA-Sys/OFA/README.md

 Please cite our paper if you find it helpful :)

 ```
-@article{wang2022OFA,
+@article{wang2022ofa,
+  author    = {Peng Wang and
+               An Yang and
+               Rui Men and
+               Junyang Lin and
+               Shuai Bai and
+               Zhikang Li and
+               Jianxin Ma and
+               Chang Zhou and
+               Jingren Zhou and
+               Hongxia Yang},
-  title={Unifying Architectures, Tasks, and Modalities Through a Simple Sequence-to-Sequence Learning Framework},
+  title     = {OFA: Unifying Architectures, Tasks, and Modalities Through a Simple Sequence-to-Sequence
-  author={Wang, Peng and Yang, An and Men, Rui and Lin, Junyang and Bai, Shuai and Li, Zhikang and Ma, Jianxin and Zhou, Chang and Zhou, Jingren and Yang, Hongxia},
-  journal={arXiv preprint arXiv:2202.03052},
-  year={2022}
+               Learning Framework},
+  journal   = {CoRR},
+  volume    = {abs/2202.03052},
+  year      = {2022}
 }
 ```
 <br></br>